-Given that we are in the grips of a global climate crisis it is entirely inappropriate for the Commission to update its rules without including any mechanisms for incorporating climate change mitigation or adaptation into its decision-making processes.
+Given that we are in the grips of a global climate crisis it is entirely inappropriate for the Commission to update its rules without including any mechanisms for incorporating climate change mitigation or adaptation into its decisionmaking processes.
 The fact that these rules do nothing to protect Indigenous rights and environmental justice communities is further proof that the Commission's entire rulemaking process has been industry-captured and does not serve the public interest.
-Without a true stakeholder process that valorizes the perspectives of Tribal Nations, climate advocates, environmental justice communities, low-income advocates, young people fighting for their futures, and those who represent the interests of the most vulnerable, this rulemaking proposes to cement utility control over the process and cut out any meaningful public participation.
+Without a true stakeholder process that centers the perspectives of Tribal Nations, environmental justice communities, low-income communities, health professionals, scientists, and young people fighting for their futures, this rulemaking proposes to cement utility control over the process and cut out any meaningful public participation.
 The Commission must not finalize these rules as proposed.